ildar-ceo/backup-tools/README.md

 ```

-If you want restore mysql backups, you should use mysql client with next options:
+If you want restore MySQL backups, you should use MySQL client with next options:
 ```
 SET NAMES utf8;
 SET foreign_key_checks = 0;